jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction.md

 Note the option to select "is" or "is not".
 Where "is not" is selected, take action for any alarm raised except the specified alarm.

+{% include tip.html content="When combining with 'The connection is' condition the connection types must match." %}

 ### The alarm severity is…

 Take action when the alarm severity changes to one of the following: {% include inline_imageClient.html file="icon_alarm_blue.png" alt="Information" %} Information, {% include inline_imageClient.html file="icon_alarm_yellow.png" alt="Low" %} Low, {% include inline_imageClient.html file="icon_alarm_orange.png" alt="Medium" %} Medium or {% include inline_imageClient.html file="icon_alarm_red.png" alt="High" %} High.